Sofacosta/Factory.Solution/ReadMe.md

 2. Open the file.
 Follow the installation steps.
 3. Confirm the installation is successful by opening your terminal and running the command `dotnet --version`.
 The response should be something similar to this:`5.0.100`.
 This means it was successfully installed.

+##### Migrations and Database

+1. Create appsettings.json file in your project and add this code into it: {
+  "ConnectionStrings": {
+      "DefaultConnection": "Server=localhost;Port=3306;database=name_yourdatabase;uid=root;pwd=[PASSWORD];"
+  }
+}
+2. Add your appsettings.json file in your .gitignore file to keep your password safe: */appsettings.json
+3. To create a migration in the root directory of the project, use the command: dotnet ef migrations add Initial
+4. Apply migration with the command: dotnet ef database update
+5. To restore database use the command: dotnet ef database restore

 ##### Installing MySQL

 MySQL is a type of database software used to create, edit, query, and manage SQL data.